Updated: April 17, 2020

 - cancelling late night bus service and not operating university express routes

-- offering free transit service through April 30, 2020; removing the need for people to come to City Hall to buy/renew bus pass/OnYourWay fare card
+- offering free transit service until July 1, 2020; removing the need for people to come to City Hall to buy/renew bus pass/OnYourWay fare card

 - asking all customers to board and exit the bus using the rear doors.
 People with accessibility needs can continue to board and exit using the front doors.